scripts tiny lines on smooth tree bark

 Main Threats

 None significant.
-This species is common and widespread in damp, undisturbed forests.
-Localised threats include forest clearance, air pollution, and removal of old trees with smooth bark.
+Common and widespread in damp, undisturbed forests.
+Localised threats include forest clearance, air pollution, and removal of old trees.

 Population

 Not Threatened.
-This is a common and widespread lichen in New Zealand, particularly on the smooth bark of beech and podocarp trees in native forests.
-It grows on native and introduced trees.
+Common and widespread lichen in New Zealand.
+Particularly on smooth bark of beech and podocarp trees in native forests.

 Conservation Status